Stop Scrolling. Start Doing

 The B+ Win: A "good" city you can reach by Tuesday is worth infinitely more than a "perfect" city you’re still Googling in three months.

-The Adventria Move: We built the Habitat tab for the paralyzed dreamer.
-We don’t care about "Top 10" listicles or "Best of" rankings that everyone else is reading.
+As a decision-making software application, Adventria built the Habitat tab for the paralyzed dreamer.
+We don’t care about "Top 10" listicles or rankings that everyone else is reading.

-We give you a destination based on the energy you actually want to find.
-Stop being a researcher.
-Start being a resident.
+We give you the answer so you can stop being a researcher and start being a resident.
 Stop scrolling.
 Start doing.

 Every minute you spend reading about spontaneity is a minute you aren't being spontaneous.
 This Intel is just the logic—the Adventria App is the execution.